awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-StackSets.md

 ****DeploymentTargets****
 Required: No
-For the SERVICE\_MANAGED permissions model, you can provide either accounts or organizational Unit IDs for deployment targets\.
+For the SERVICE\_MANAGED permissions model, you can provide either the organization root ID or organizational Unit IDs for deployment targets\.
 For the SELF\_MANAGED permissions model, you can only provide accounts\.
 When this parameter is selected, you must also select **Regions**\.
 A list of AWS accounts or organizational unit IDs where stack set instances should be created/updated\.
 + **Accounts**: